JayantMehta1/Sentiment-Analysis-API-Prototype/README.md

 # Inspiration
 I am currently building a tweeter application that fetches data from this API.
 This API can be used in other applications as well depending on what purpose it serves.

 This API is inspired by Dan Taylor's tutorials.
+I am looking into exploring how to develop full stack applications.
+The Tweeter application has a user log in functionality and uses Python, Flask, Django, Docker, Azure, React.js, Node.js, and has CI/CD.